Princess Augusta of Cambridge: Early life

 With her mother, she was part of the royal party at the 1838 coronation of Queen Victoria.

 Marriage

-On 28 June 1843, Princess Augusta married her first cousin, Frederick William of Mecklenburg-Strelitz, at Buckingham Palace, London.
-(The two were also second cousins on their fathers' side.)
+On 28 June 1843, Princess Augusta married her first cousin, Frederick William of Mecklenburg-Strelitz, in the newly built Private Chapel at Buckingham Palace, London (they were also second cousins on their fathers' side).
 Upon marriage, Augusta became the Hereditary Grand Duchess of Mecklenburg-Strelitz and, on 6 September 1860, the Grand Duchess of Mecklenburg-Strelitz following the death of her father-in-law.

-The marriage of the Grand Duke and Grand Duchess produced two children:
+The marriage of the Grand Duke and Grand Duchess produced two sons: